VCityTeam/Spatial-Multimedia-DB/README.md

 Thus application provides all the expected
 [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on the backend side.
-API Enhanced City is developed in python and is based on an **MVC** (Model, View, Controller) architecture.
+Spatial Multimedia DB is developed in python and is based on an **MVC** (Model, View, Controller) architecture.
 Persistance of objects to the DataBase is obtained through the usage of the [sqlalchemy library](https://www.sqlalchemy.org) [**ORM**](https://en.wikipedia.org/wiki/Object-relational_mapping).
 In order to wrap the (CRUD) service within an HTTP protocol (to deal with the requests and send responses to the client), the API uses the [flask library](http://flask.pocoo.org/docs/1.0/).